Skip to content

 3. Adding or modifying the execute commands to fit your project’s needs

 For UI-focused development work, you still have the flexibility to use a browser in v3, by accessing the Vite URL at http://localhost:9245 in dev mode.
 This gives you access to powerful browser dev tools while working on styling and layout.
-When you're ready to test functionality like bindings and events, simply switch to the desktop view to ensure everything works perfectly in the production environment.
+Be aware that Go bindings will not work in this mode.
+When you’re ready to test functionality like bindings and events, simply switch to the desktop view to ensure everything works perfectly in the production environment.